 Voting for the award is fairly straightforward.

 Two writers from each city of both the American League and National League make up the Baseball Writers’ Association of America (BBWAA) voters for the Cy Young award, making a total of thirty voters for each league (fifteen teams, with two voters per city).
 A first place vote earns a player seven points, a second place vote gets four points, a third place vote receives three points, a fourth place vote is worth two points, with a fifth place vote earning a single point.
 Once added up, the player with the highest overall total wins.

-The 2013 Major League Baseball Cy Young award winners for both the American League and National League were announced Wednesday night on MLB Network.
+The 2015 Major League Baseball Cy Young award winners for both the American League and National League were announced Wednesday night on MLB Network.
 Here are the winners, along with my thoughts on each:

 AMERICAN LEAGUE CY YOUNG

 Original Pick: David Price

 Thoughts On Dallas Keuchel Winning